commaai/comma10k/README.md

 <pre>
  0 - #000000 - empty
  1 -         - sky (deprecated, now undrivable)
- 2 - #402020 - road (all parts, including shoulders, don't include private driveways but include public) 3 - #ff0000 - lane markings (don't include non lane markings like turn arrows and crosswalks) 4 - #808060 - undrivable
+ 2 - #402020 - road (all parts, anywhere nobody would look at you funny for driving) 3 - #ff0000 - lane markings (don't include non lane markings like turn arrows and crosswalks) 4 - #808060 - undrivable
  5 - #00ff66 - movable (split into vehicles and people/animals?, actually don't)